reichlab/decisions/project-posters/hub-dashboard.md

 will publish a Predtimechart vizualization, Evaluations, and any associated markdown contents when each round closes.

-Because hubs can be complex, we are restricting this to hubs that align with predtimechart's ability for vizualization: forecast hubs that have step-ahead quantile predictions.
+Because hubs can be complex, in our initial development push we are restricting this to hubs that have step-ahead quantile predictions.
+This aligns with existing functionality in predtimechart and simplifies evaluations.

 ### Why are we doing this?

-We are supporting timely communication of modeling hub results to decision-makers.
+We are supporting timely communication of modeling hub results to decision-makers and exploration of modeling results by modelers and hub administrators.

 Many, but not all hub administrators are proficient with GitHub or static sites.
 For example, when the idea of a dashboard site was brought up to the community,